larson-group/clubb_release/Readme.txt

   Naval Research Laboratory.

 ------------------------------------------------------------------------
-- (3.1) The new scalar code ( HOC with -DSCALARS enabled )
+- (3.1) The passive scalar code
 ------------------------------------------------------------------------

-The scalars in the code provide a generalized way of simulating a passive scalar in the atmosphere.
+The scalars in the code provide a generalized way of simulating a passive scalar in the atmosphere (e.g. carbon dioxide)

-By default HOC should be setup to compile without this option.
-To use this option, you must modify the Makefile in the src directory so that FCFLAGS includes "-DSCALARS", and then do a make clean, and then make.
+By default CLUBB should be setup to run without any passive scalars.
+To use this option, you must modify the <CASE>_model.in file in the model directory so that sclr_dim is > 0 and set ii<SCALAR NAME> to point the index in the array containing the passive scalar.
-To output the scalar fields from a HOC simulation, be sure to include them in the appropriate stats/*_stats.in file.
+To output the scalar fields from a HOC simulation, be sure to include them in the appropriate stats/all_stats.in file.

-Currently the code contains eddy-diffusivity scalar code and the more complex code used in diag_var(), closure_new(), and timestep_mixing().
+Currently the code contains eddy-diffusivity scalar code (edsclram, edsclrbm) and the more sophisticated high-order scalars (sclram, sclrbm).
 Both use two dimensional arrays, but the code and results for each is separated.

-Initially, the sclr arrays are configured to contain two vertical columns containing copies of thl and rt (the first and second elements, respectively).
+Initially, the scalar arrays were configured to contain two vertical columns containing copies of thl and rt.
 The code is sufficiently general that an arbitrary number of scalars can be added with a small number of modifications.
 The following files must be adjusted to customize the scalars:

-constants.F:  sclrm_dimension is the number of scalars per array and sclrtol is used used in the code to diagnose variances. (see diag_var.F for the algorithm used).

-hoc.F & parameterization_interface.F:
-The boundary conditions, while fairly general, are setup for thl in some places as is noted in the code.
-Search for SCLR_THETA and SCLR_RT to find places where the code is not general for both cases.

-mixing.F:  When timestep_mixing calls mixing_solve, it needs an argument that indicates the correct equation to use.
-This relies on a case statement within mixing_solve, and should be easy to add to as needed.
-Calling the "rtm" and "thlm" cases more than once each will cause sampling errors in some of the budget terms.
-Currently budget terms are not setup for rtm/thlm or the sclr.

-statistics.F:  Currently it is only configured to generate data for 2 elements for each of the sclr arrays.
-Adding more will probably take some time.
+stats_variables.F:  Currently it is only configured to generate data for 2 elements for each of the sclr arrays.
+Using the sclra and sclrb variables as a template, it should be possible to add additional variables (sclrc, etc.) without any issues.

-sfc.F:  sfc_var has a peculiar constant factor used for calculations on rt and thl.
-Commenting out the case statement in that subroutine will disable this for a new sclr element.
-The other subroutine, sfc_thermo_fluxes, only affects the fire case and just requires a small modification to change its influence on sclrm, found on the lines that begin with the "if ( present ( sclrm )" statements.

-gcss.F: All the cases that you wish to run will require a modification to the tndcy and sfclyr subroutines, since they will be configured for thl and rt by default.
-Searching for SCLR_RT and SCLR_THETA should locate the code for all of them.

-All the other source files should work as is.

-The edsclrs are only computed in subroutine update().

 The Namelists: